YOUR SUPPORT IS APPRECIATED!

 We are so happy you have landed on our online corner.
 Here, we are compiling a FREE collection of teaching resources for the Orthodox Sunday School classroom and home, targeting the younger age groups (Preschool and early Elementary).
 Our content is not meant to replace the official Orthodox Church curricula, but rather to complement them, by offering extra enriching activities for the children, as well as helpful backround resources for the adults.
 We’d be delighted if you found something you would like to use.

 We do not claim to be experts in Orthodoxy or in education, rather the exact opposite – we are continuously learning and growing in Christ as we realize the vastness of the journey.
-This website is a reflection of our own personal experience teaching and coordinating our local parish Sunday School, combined with our background in design, illustration and Orthodox iconography.
+This website is a reflection of our own personal experience teaching and coordinating our local parish Sunday School as volunteers, combined with our background in design, illustration and Orthodox iconography.

 Your opinion, thoughts, and suggestions are always welcome, so please don’t hesitate to contact us, either using the contact form or sending an email to orthodoxpebbles @ gmail.com.

 We wish for your journey to be a happy and fruitful one, and we hope to see you again soon.

 - None of this would be remotely possible without the prayers and support of Natalie’s spiritual father, Fr.
 Pavlos Pavlides at the Monastery of St. John the Baptist in Megara, Attica, Greece.